 Massimo Durante

-Professor of Law at University of Turin
+Professor at Department of Law, University of Turin

 Paul Ohm

-Professor of Law at Georgetown Law
+Professor at Georgetown Law

 Rikiya Yamamoto